 - This textbook is used both for this course (PSYC 302: Infancy) as well as for PSYC 315: Childhood & Adolescence.
-In this course, we will focus predominantly on the sections of the text pertaining to the age period between 0-3 years, but there may be some overlap between the portions of the book used by PSYC 315. - We are currently using the 5th Canadian edition if the text.
+In this course, we will focus predominantly on the sections of the text pertaining to the age period between 0-3 years, but there may be some overlap between the portions of the book used by PSYC 315. - Given that the textbook is split between two courses, only portions of chapters are assigned for our class.
+The specific page numbers are provided in the course schedule below.
+You will also find that our class may not always follow the textbook in order, such that we can best cover infant development specifically. - We are currently using the 5th Canadian edition if the text.
 There are other editions of this book available at some outlets (a US version, a 4th Canadian edition, etc.).
-You can use those editions, but at your own risk: there may be some discrepancies between the different versions, and the 5th Canadian edition will be the authority for purposes of this course. - Your book may come bundled with access to Launchpad, an online learning component.
-Access to Launchpad is NOT required for this course, although you may find it a useful resource with access to the e-book and practice quizzes.
-To access Launchpad, use the following sites:
+You can use those editions, but at your own risk: there may be some discrepancies between the different versions, and the 5th Canadian